Kotlin/analysis-api/Writerside/topics/Migrating-from-K1.md

 ## Example

-Below, the same annotation check is implemented with the old compiler API, and with Analysis API.
+Below, the same annotation check is implemented with the old compiler API, and with the Analysis API.

 ### Using the old compiler API